alecbrettbawden/keywords/README.md

 # keywords

 ## Instructions
+### Please use python3 for this problem if possible
 For this problem I would like you to recreate, in a way, the ["6 degrees of Kevin Bacon"](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) but for these keyword groups contained in the .gz xml file in this repo.
 Each entry in the xml file looks like this:
 ```xml